 Drivers report a wide variety of pay, and earnings vary by city and by driver.
 According to I Drive With Uber, a blog that serves the community of ride-sharing drivers, Uber drivers make an average of $19 an hour.
 But you can see from the comments on the blog that not everyone agrees with that assessment.

 Some are surprised to learn the difference between gross earnings and what they have left over after subtracting expenses — like fuel, maintenance, tax and insurance — and the company’s commission.

 The Washington Post interviewed one disillusioned Uber driver:

 “I thought 80 percent of the fares was a very good deal, but in reality Uber was making more money than I was,” said [Demek] Dagnachew, 49, who quit the job last month.
 “I had to pay taxes, gas, mileage and for car maintenance and repairs.
 I was spending time and making $3 per hour.”

-Here’s a quick look at driver pay at three of the more successful companies.
+Here’s a quick look at the top ride-sharing companies.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.